 How to Hide Google Search History and Stop It From Tracking?

-That’s insanely scary!
+That’s incredibly scary!

 Switch to DuckDuckGo